ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/containers/containers-and-vms/index.md

     *   All devices launched in 2019 or later will support Crostini.
     *   See the [Device Support] section for more details.
 *   Make sure your device is up to date.
-    *   Check for a [system updates] and reboot if needed.
+    *   Check for [system updates] and reboot if needed.
     *   You do **not** need to put the device into developer mode.
 *   Enable support.
     *   Open ChromeOS Settings